philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-09-07 - Version 1.0.6 - Reformat date in !last listing
+                             - Added !watch command so people can observer the game (see the hands as they change) use !leave to leave the game as an observer.
 * 2013-09-06 - Version 1.0.5 - added rate limiting to bot output. should ease the bot-kicked-from-flooding problem.
                              - added timestamps to game history listing
 * 2013-08-03 - Version 1.0.4 - Added support for showing all hints given by doing "!hints all".